 - Find Accessibility Shortcuts under the "More Controls" list and then tap the entry to include it in Control Center.

-- Next, launch Control Center on your iOS device in the following manner: On iPad, double-tap the Home button; on iPhone 8 or earlier, swipe up from the bottom of the screen; or on iPhone X, swipe down from the upper right "ear".
+- Next, launch Control Center on your iOS device in the following manner: On iPad, double-tap the Home button; on iPhone 8 or earlier, swipe up from the bottom of the screen; or on an iPhone with Face ID, swipe down from the upper right "ear".

 - Tap the Accessibility Shortcut button in the Control Center grid and select the desired accessibility option from the onscreen menu.